Gyton Grantley

-Gyton Stephen Grantley (born 17 July 1980) is an Australian actor and comedian, best known for his portrayal of convicted murderer and drug trafficker Carl Williams in the hit Australian television show Underbelly, for which he was nominated for both Most Outstanding Actor in a Drama Series and Most Popular Actor for the 2009 TV Week Logie Awards and the 2008 AFI award (winning for Most Outstanding Actor in a Drama Series).
+Gyton James Grantley (born 17 July 1980) is an Australian actor and comedian, best known for his portrayal of convicted murderer and drug trafficker Carl Williams in the hit Australian television show Underbelly, for which he was nominated for both Most Outstanding Actor in a Drama Series and Most Popular Actor for the 2009 TV Week Logie Awards and the 2008 AFI award (winning for Most Outstanding Actor in a Drama Series).
 Grantley won the 2009 Logie Award for Most Outstanding Actor.

 Early life

 Grantley was educated at the Anglican Church Grammar School in Brisbane, where he graduated in 1997.
 During his school years, he was a rugby union player and a rower.
 He was also heavily involved in drama and theatre-sports, and won the Headmaster's Prize for Drama in his senior year.
 He later attended the Queensland University of Technology.